3-Day Istanbul Itinerary for First-Timers | Turkey

 Once you’ve finished checking out all the treasures of Topkapi Palace, take the vintage red tram from Tunel up the hill along Istikal Street to Taksim Square.
 Alternatively, you could take the funicular from Kabatas.

 Taksim Square is the big, public square that is the beating heart of modern Istanbul.
-It’s has a lively atmosphere with plenty of shops, restaurants and bars.
+It has a lively atmosphere with plenty of shops, restaurants and bars.

 From the 1700s it was from this square that water from the Belgrade Forest was distributed to the residents of the city – Taksim translates to “water distribution centre”

-Taksim square is home to various important sites such as the Monument of Independence and the recently constructed Taksim Masjid mosque.
-It’s a lovely place to sit and have a drink and watch the world go by for a while.
+Taksim Square is home to various important sites such as the Monument of Independence and the recently constructed Taksim Masjid mosque.
+It’s a lovely place to sit, have a drink and watch the world go by for a while.

 Istiklal Caddesi